edgarpf/aws-cert-architect-professional/README.md

   * Delete
   * Retain
   * Snapshot

 For Delete, CloudFormation deletes the resource and all its contents if applicable during stack deletion.
 For Retain, CloudFormation keeps the resource without deleting the resource or its contents when its stack is deleted.
 For Snapshot, CloudFormation creates a snapshot of the resource before deleting it.
+* Point-in-time recovery (PITR) is the process of restoring a database to the state it was in at a specified date and time.
+* An in-place upgrade involves performing application updates on live Amazon EC2 instances.
+A disposable upgrade, on the other hand, involves rolling out a new set of EC2 instances by terminating older instances.
+* You can provide multiple IP addresses to a single EC2 instance.
+This can be easily achieved by using an Elastic Network Interface (ENI).
+An elastic network interface is a logical networking component in a VPC that represents a virtual network card.
+* Lightweight Directory Access Protocol (LDAP) is a standard communications protocol used to read and write data to and from Active Directory.
+You can manage your user identities in an external system outside of AWS and grant users who sign in from those systems access to perform AWS tasks and access your AWS resources.
+The distinction is where the external system resides—in your data center or an external third party on the web.
+* For enterprise identity federation, you can authenticate users in your organization's network, and then provide those users access to AWS without creating new AWS identities for them and requiring them to sign in with a separate user name and password.
+This is known as the single sign-on (SSO) approach to temporary access.
+AWS STS supports open standards like Security Assertion Markup Language (SAML) 2.0, with which you can use Microsoft AD FS to leverage your Microsoft Active Directory.
+* You share resources in one account with users in a different account.
+By setting up cross-account access in this way, you don't need to create individual IAM users in each account.
+In addition, users don't have to sign out of one account and sign into another in order to access resources that are in different AWS accounts.
+* Amazon CloudSearch is a managed service in the AWS Cloud that makes it simple and cost-effective to set up, manage, and scale a search solution for your website or application.
+Amazon CloudSearch supports 34 languages and popular search features such as highlighting, autocomplete, and geospatial search.
+* Use AWS Application Discovery Service to gather information about the running virtual machines and running applications inside the servers.
+* Use AWS Migration Hub to discover and track the status of the application migration across AWS and partner solutions.
+* Use the AWS Cloud Adoption Readiness Tool (CART) to generate a migration assessment report to identify gaps in organizational skills and processes.
+* In AWS Storage Gateway, your iSCSI initiators connect to your volumes as iSCSI targets.
+Storage Gateway uses Challenge-Handshake Authentication Protocol (CHAP) to authenticate iSCSI and initiator connections.
+CHAP provides protection against playback attacks by requiring authentication to access storage volume targets.
+*